General

 How will Education Service Providers receive payment if they participate in the Hope Scholarship Program?

-Hope Scholarship students will direct their funds electronically to participating Education Service Providers through the EMA platform.
-The funds will then be sent directly from the EMA platform to the Education Service Providers via ACH transactions.
-Hope Scholarship funds will be available to students in the EMA accounts twice a year – half of the funds will be available by August 15 and half of the funds will be available by January 15.
-Any refunds of Hope Scholarship funds by an Education Service Provider must be electronically deposited back to the student’s EMA account – the funds cannot be refunded, rebated, or shared with a parent or student in any other manner.
+Hope Scholarship students will direct their funds electronically to participating Education Service Providers through the Hope Scholarship online portal.
+The funds will then be sent directly from the online portal to the Education Service Providers via ACH transactions.
+Hope Scholarship funds will be available to students in the online portal accounts twice a year – half of the funds will be available by August 15 and half of the funds will be available by January 15.
+Any refunds of Hope Scholarship funds by an Education Service Provider must be electronically deposited back to the student’s online portal account – the funds cannot be refunded, rebated, or shared with a parent or student in any other manner.

 I am starting a new Microschool.
-Do I register as a School or an Education Service Provider in EMA?
+Do I register as a School or an Education Service Provider in the online portal?

 I am interested in registering my nonpublic school from a different state to participate in the Hope Scholarship Program.
 What steps to do I need to complete to register?